aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 The top-rated products all achieve perfect 5.0-star ratings but are significantly more affordable than the luxury segment, with actual prices ranging from 770 to 2,799.
 This reinforces the earlier correlation analysis finding that customer satisfaction is independent of price point (quality and value perception matter more than absolute cost).
 All highly-rated items also fall within the "clothing and accessories" category, feature diverse brands (col, viking ine, tee bud, true bl), and show varied discount patterns from minimal (7%) to substantial (61%) markdowns.
 The presence of multiple discount strategies across top-rated products suggests that aggressive discounting is not a prerequisite for achieving excellent customer reviews, and that product quality and meeting customer expectations are the primary drivers of high ratings.

-### 4.6 Implications for IR System Design

-**JO TRAURIA AQUESTA SECCIÓ, SI OPINES IGUAL PERSONA QUE HO ESTÀ LLEGINT FUMA-TE-LA**

-**Search Strategy Recommendations:**
-1. **Field-Specific Weighting**: Different fields require different importance weights
-2. **Category-Aware Search**: Leverage category and subcategory for improved relevance
-3. **Price and Rating Filters**: Essential user features for product discovery
-4. **Brand Recognition**: Important for brand-specific queries
-5. **Synonym Handling**: Beneficial for fashion terminology (e.g., "shirt" vs "top")

-**Indexing Considerations:**
-- Minimum term frequency thresholds informed by vocabulary analysis
-- Field-specific indexing strategies based on token distribution
-- Numeric field handling for range queries and sorting
-- Categorical field optimization for faceted search

-**Quality Assurance:**
-- All 28,080 records successfully processed without errors
-- Original field values preserved alongside processed versions
-- Numeric fields properly normalized for computational operations
-- Token distribution provides good balance between detail and efficiency

 ---

 ## 5. Conclusion

-This report documented the comprehensive data preparation and exploratory data analysis performed in Part 1 of the IRWA Final Project.
+This report documented the comprehensive data preparation and exploratory data analysis performed in Part 1 of the Information Retrieval and Web Analysis Final Project.
 We successfully:

 ### 1. Implemented a robust data preparation pipeline:
 - Flexible data loading for different JSON formats